mvolkmann/MyUnixEnv/notes/GraphQLNotes.md

 A GraphQL schema defines the data types and supported mutations.
 Types include String, Int, ID, DateTime, ..., and custom types ! means required
-@unique on a field requires unique values
-@default(value) on a field gives it a default value when not supplied [type] is an array of the type
+[type] is an array of the type
 Tools can support field/property completion based on type definitions Queries get data.